Irritable Bowel Syndrome

 - minimizing stress (talk therapy may help)

 - taking probiotics (“good” bacteria normally found in the intestines.
-Some evidence suggests that they may relieve IBS symptoms)
+There is evidence that probiotics can help relieve gas and bloating.)

 If your symptoms do not improve, your doctor may suggest medications.
-Patients respond to different medications, so if one does not work for you, ask your doctor about other options.
+Patients respond to different medications, so you may need to work with your doctor to find the right medication for you.
 Drugs that are used include medications to control muscle spasms, anti-constipation drugs, tricyclic antidepressants to ease pain, and antibiotics.
+If your main IBS symptom is constipation, linaclotide and lubiprostone are two drugs that are recommended by the American College of Gastroenterology (ACG).

 Do not take any over-the-counter medications for your symptoms without first talking with your doctor.

 IBS can be uncomfortable and may make it difficult for you to work, attend social events, or travel.
-For many people, however, symptoms can be improved and successfully treated.
+However, symptoms can be improved and successfully treated.

 Stress can exacerbate symptoms.
 If you have IBS, your colon may be overly responsive to even slight conflict.
 There is also evidence that IBS is affected by the immune system, which is affected by stress.